- 1 duck, fresh or thawed

 - large pieces of cheese cloth (to lift the bird out of the crock and to tie the herbs)

 Slow Cooker Duck (Dynasty) takes some time to prepare, but the reward is in the final result of a beautiful bird.
 Enjoy!

 - Preparing the Duck is the next step: Remove the giblets from the duck.
-Place the duck on the cheese cloth making sure that it is big enough so you can lift the duck out of the slow cooker.
+Place the duck on a large piece of doubled over cheese cloth.
+Make sure that it is big enough to reach the sides of the slow cooker so you can easily lift the duck out when it’s finished cooking.

 - Trim large pieces of fat from the duck and save, do not toss the fat out.

 - With a paper towel pat the duck dry and add salt and pepper inside and out.

 - Place a quartered lemon, orange or apple along with a quartered onion inside the duck.

 - Make a bouquet garni with the thyme, rosemary and peppercorns and place inside the duck. ((herbs tied in a small piece of cheese cloth)

 - Saute the duck (breast side down) in a non-stick pan until the skin on the duck is lightly browned.
 You can also do both sides.
 This will give it more of a roasted look.

 - Place the duck in the slow cooker by lifting up the cheese cloth and placing inside the crock.